Learnware-LAMDA/Learnware/docs/workflows/reuse.rst

 Learnwares Reuse
 ==========================================

-``Learnware Reuser`` is a ``Python API`` that offers a variety of convenient tools for learnware reuse.
-Users can reuse a single learnware, combination of multiple learnwares, and heterogeneous learnwares using these tools efficiently, thereby saving the laborious time and effort of building models from scratch.
-There are mainly two types of reuse tools, based on whether user has gathered a small amount of labeled data beforehand: (1) data-free reuser and (2) data-dependent reuser.
+``Learnware Reuser`` is a core module providing various basic reuse methods for convenient learnware reuse.
+Users can efficiently reuse a single learnware, combination of multiple learnwares, and heterogeneous learnwares using these methods.
+There are two main categories of reuse methods: (1) data-free reusers which reuse learnwares directly and (2) data-dependent reusers which reuse learnwares with a small amount of labeled data.

 .. note::